 Best Wood-Burning Practices

-Properly installed, correctly used wood-burning appliances should be smoke-free.
-If you see or smell smoke, you may have a problem.
+Properly installed, correctly used wood-burning appliances should generate very little smoke.
+If you regularly see or smell smoke, you may have a problem.
 Reduce smoke inside and outside your home using the steps.
-Watch best practices videos on YouTube.

-An efficient fire requires good firewood, using the right wood in the right amount, and good fire building technique.
-Get the best efficiency from your wood stove or fireplace using the following steps:
+- An efficient, hot fire requires good firewood, using the right wood in the right amount, and good fire building technique.

 Buy and burn locally cut firewood to decrease the risk of transporting invasive forest pests to your property.

 Learn more from the Don’t Move Firewood campaign.

 When using your wood burning appliance, follow these guidelines for safe operation:

 - Keep flammable items, like curtains, furniture, newspapers, and books, away from your appliance.

 - Only use newspaper, dry kindling and all-natural or organic fire starters.
 Never start a fire with gasoline, kerosene, or charcoal starter.

 - Do not burn wet or green (unseasoned) wood.